 The first appointment was an hour and a half consultation.
 The Doctor used this time to learn about my medical history, the treatments I’ve tried before and to explain to me the course of action I would be on.

 I also took an allergy sensitivity test to find out what foods were causing internal inflammation.
-These reactions don’t show on the skin right away but cause them internally only to appear on the skin few days later.
+These reactions don’t show on the skin right away but only to appear on the skin few days later.

 - Eliminate all dairy products